-Read more about the position of the Arc de Triomphe in Paris here.
+Read more about the position of the Arc de Triomphe in Paris.

 The idea to link the Louvre to Saint-Germain en Laye with a straight road over the little hill of Chantecoq (the site of the Grande Arche) emerged during the 15th century.
 During the reign of Louis XIV, the axis became the obligatory route to reach the forest of Saint-Germain and was strictly aligned on the Historical Axis that architect Le Nôtre had worked on from the Tuileries.

-In the 1950s, the authorities decided to create a significant business centre outside Paris in the residential and industrial district of La Défense with a plethora of skyscrapers whose highest reach 230 metres.
+In the 1950s, the authorities decided to create a significant business centre outside Paris in the residential and industrial district of La Défense with a plethora of skyscrapers whose tallest reach 230 metres.

 In the midst of the skyscrapers bordering the Historical Axis in La Défense, a strong unifying symbol was built in 1989: La Grande Arche.

 The gigantic and stunning monument is 110 metres tall by 112 metres deep and could hold the cathedral Notre-Dame in within its arch.

-Not only does the Grande Arche occupy the place of honour on the western extremity of the Historical Axis, the urban planners also positioned it in such a way that it forms another perspective, with a perfect alignment towards the Eiffel Tower and the Tour Montparnasse, France’s highest buildings today.
+Not only does the Grande Arche occupy the place of honour on the western extremity of the Historical Axis, the urban planners also positioned it in such a way that it forms another perspective, with a perfect alignment towards the Eiffel Tower and the Tour Montparnasse, two of France’s highest buildings today.

-Read more about the CBD of La Défense here.
+Read more about the CBD of La Défense.

 Some striking facts about the Historical Axis

 The three arches symbolically placed along the Historical Axis (Arc de Triomphe du Carrousel, Arc de Triomphe and Grande Arche), all share a striking fact: their size approximately doubles at each stage!